Matariki Wall Hanging

-For the first time in Aotearoa, it will officially be celebrated as a holiday on the 24th of June 2022.
+In Aotearoa, it will be celebrated as a holiday on the 14th July 2023.
 It is an opportunity for all people to come together and reflect on the year that has passed, celebrate the present, and plan for the future.

 We have created this wall hanging with the stars laser cut out and the names laser engraved to expose the bamboo beneath the paint.

 Matariki is marked by the rising of a star cluster of the same name, which appears in Aotearoa skies in midwinter.
 The Matariki cluster – also known as Pleiades and the Seven Sisters – has about 500 stars, however, only about seven are visible to the naked eye.